leegengyu/vulnhub-box-walkthrough/stapler.md

 * Note: `-d` is the delimiter. `-f` is the field, where the first field is `S-1-22-1-1029` as an example.
 Each field is separated with a whitespace (my guess after trial-and-error).
 * The wordlist is very small, with only 30 lines:
 ![](/screenshots/stapler/wordlistFromNetBIOS.jpg)
-* We will then use this wordlist to attack for a set of FTP credentials (see above section).
+* We will then use this wordlist to attack for a set of FTP credentials (see section on FTP at port 21).
 * `searchsploit samba` gives us a list of results:
 ![](/screenshots/stapler/searchsploitSamba.jpg)
 * Since the Samba version that we are working with is `4.3.9`, the only one that stood out is `'is_known_pipename()' Arbitrary Module Load`.